Blendify/blender-manual/blender_docs/manual/render/blender_render/settings/passes.rst

    :width: 600px

 Each Render Pass puts out an image or a map.
 For the purposes of this example, a Render Layer was defined to produce all possible outputs.
-When a Render Layer input-node was added to the node diagram and the Render Layer input-node was subsequently associated with the Render Layer, all of the layer's outputs appeared as connection points on the right-hand (output) side of the node.
+When a Render Layer input node was added to the node diagram and the Render Layer node was subsequently associated with the Render Layer, all of the layer's outputs appeared as connection points on the right-hand (output) side of the node.